 (7) Such other information as may be secured having a bearing on the selection (up to twenty percent).

-NOTE TO BE DELETED: The percentages listed above must be modified so that they add up to 100%.
-This can be done directly in the policy, at the time the school board designates the CM@R method for a specific project, or at a later time but before the RFP is published and sent out.

 The records of the selection committee in evaluating proposals and making recommendations shall be considered public records for purposes of Neb.
 Rev. Stat. § 84-712.01.